SotonCoders/HaskTile/README.md

 # HaskTile

-A new programming language made using Haskell with the purpose of editing tile.
+A new domain-specific programming language made using Haskell, meant to solve tile - based problems.

+## Main features